brunorrp13/flutter_dog_dashboard/README.md

 ## 📦 Features

-🐶 Dog Management
+### 🐶 Dog Management

 Add, edit, and delete dogs

 Track dog name, photo, and country of origin

-👤 Owner Management
+### 👤 Owner Management

-Add, edit, and delete owner names and photos

-Inline editing with TextFields and edit/save buttons
+Add, edit, and delete owner names and photos.
+Inline editing with TextFields and edit/save buttons.

-📸 Photo Integration
+### 📸 Photo Integration

-Select dog photos from a modal

-Capture owner photos via camera
+Select dog photos from a modal.
+Capture owner photos via camera.

-🌍 Country Selector
+### 🌍 Country Selector

 Dropdown to select dog’s country of origin (fetched from GraphQL API)

-💾 Persistence
+### 💾 Persistence

 Store dog and owner data locally using Hive

-🔄 Reset & Refresh
+### 🔄 Reset & Refresh

-Reset form fields with a refresh button

-Real-time updates reflected in the UI
+Reset form fields with a refresh button.
+Real-time updates reflected in the UI.

-🧪 Error Handling
+### 🧪 Error Handling

 Input validation with inline error messages

-🔧 Tech Stack
-Area	Package / Technology
-State Mgmt	Riverpod

-Local Storage	Hive

-Camera	camera

-GraphQL	graphql_flutter

-UI	Material Design, Responsive Layouts

 ## 🔧 Tech Stack